Raimo33/FlashFIX/docs/api-reference/deserialization.md

 ### Parameters
   - `buffer` - the buffer which contains the full serialized message
   - `buffer_size` - the size of the buffer in bytes
-  - `message` - the message struct where to store the deserialized fields, it should have the `fields` array already allocated and the `n_fields` field set to the size of the `fields` array (i.e. the maximum number of fields that can be stored)
+  - `message` - the message struct where to store the deserialized fields, it should have the `fields` array already allocated and the `field_count` field set to the size of the `fields` array (i.e. the maximum number of fields that can be stored)

 ### Returns
   - length of the deserialized message in bytes